Phil69691/App-5-game/README.md

 A list of added features include:
 - Enemies that attack the player and reduce the amount of health that the player has overall.
-- 2 differnet enemy types that move in different directions.
+- An enemy type
 - Moving platforms that allow the player to make jumps easier that would be difficult otherwise.
-- A fully functional health bar that allows the player to see how much damage they have taken.
+- Health that is taken out and reduced when the player touches the monster